Charles de Sainte-Maure, duc de Montausier: Biography

-Charles was born on 6 October 1610, the second son of Léon de Sainte-Maure, baron de Montausier.
+Charles was born on 6 October 1610, the second son of Léon de Sainte-Maure, Baron of Montausier.
 His parents were Huguenots, and he was educated at the Protestant Academy of Sedan under Pierre Du Moulin.
 He served brilliantly at the siege of Casale in 1629.
 Becoming baron de Montausier at the death of his elder brother in 1635, he was the recognised aspirant for the hand of Julie d'Angennes, the eldest daughter of the marquis and marquise de Rambouillet.
 Having served under Bernard of Saxe-Weimar in Germany in 1634, he returned to the French service in 1636, and fought in the Rhenish campaigns of the following years.
 He was taken prisoner on 25 November 1643 after the defeat of the French forces under the command of Josias von Rantzau in the Battle of Tuttlingen.
 He remained for ten months in captivity until payment of his ransom was made.

 On his return to France, he became a lieutenant-general.
 On 15 July 1645, he married Julie d'Angennes, "the incomparable Julie", thus terminating a 14-year courtship famous in the annals of French literature because of the Guirlande de Julie, a garland of 61 madrigals by 19 poets, among them Montausier, Claude de Malleville, Georges de Scudéry, possibly Pierre Corneille (if Octave Uzanne is correct in the attribution of three of the six poems signed M.C.), Philippe Habert, Simon Arnauld de Pomponne, Jean Desmarets de Saint Sorlin, Antoine Gombaud (Le nain de la Princesse Julie) and others.
 It was copied by the famous calligraphist Nicolas Jarry in a magnificent manuscript, on each page of which was a flower painted by Nicolas Robert, and was presented to Julie on her fête day in 1641.